Computational Paths -- An approach in the $LND_{EQ}-TRS_{2}$ system: Conclusion

 \section{Conclusion}

 Based on the idea of introducing a formal counterpart to a rewriting sequence between terms, which will then count as a proper entity and call \emph{computational path} in the syntax of type theory, we make use of such an entity to develop the central objective of our work.
-Using the concept of computational paths (sequences of rewrites), where these equalities reside at the level of rewrites, we show, firstly, that it gives rise to a weak groupoid structure $\Pi_{\star}(X)$ of a type $X$, connected by paths.
-Later on, we saw that by defining morphisms between these structures, determined by type functions and functions of the dependent type, we were able to obtain the category of computational paths, denoted by $\mathcal{C}_{Paths}$.
-Finally, as the morphisms in this category are isomorphisms, we have thus that $\mathcal{C}_{Paths}$ is a weak groupoid.
-We show that this approach is fundamentally different from groups built using homotopic paths, since computational paths are in fact elements of type theory syntax, rather than just interpretations in the semantics.
-As a future work, we shall approach other topics of algebraic topology, more specifically, give an interpretation of the Van-Kampen theorem, which is used to obtain fundamental groups of surfaces, such as Torus, Klein bottle and surfaces determined by related sums out of other surfaces, using computational paths.
+Using the concept of computational paths (sequences of rewrites), where these equalities reside at the level of rewrites, we show, the computational paths can be used to prove the relations obtained by the $LND_{EQ}-TRS_{2}$ writing system.
+Furthermore, we believe that in future work it will be possible to establish results that relate abstract algebra, algebraic topology and computational theory using the theory of computational paths as an approach.